arangodb/spring-boot-starter/demo/README.md

 Character [id=2484, name=Sansa, surname=Stark, alive=true, age=13]
 ```

-## findBy including relations
+### findBy including relations

-The field `children` is not persisted in the character entity itself, it is represented by the edge `ChildOf`.
+The `children` field is not persisted in the character entity itself, it is
-Nevertheless, we can write a derived method which includes properties of all connected `Character`.
+represented by the `ChildOf` edge.
+Nevertheless, you can write a derived method
+which includes properties of all connected `Character`.

-With the following two methods – added in `CharacterRepository` – we can query for `Character` which has a child with a
+With the following two methods – added in `CharacterRepository` – you can query
-given `name` and `Character` which has a child in an age between two given integers.
+for a `Character` which has a child with a given name or an age between two
+given integers.

 ```java
 Collection<Character> findByChildrenName(String name);
 Collection<Character> findByChildrenAgeBetween(int lowerBound, int upperBound);
 ```

-Now we add a method that calls in `RelationsRunner` and search for all parents of ‘Sansa' and all parents which have a
+Call these methods in `RelationsRunner` and search for all parents of 'Sansa'
-child between 16 and 20 years old.
+and all parents that have a child between 16 and 20 years old.

 ```
 System.out.println("## These are the parents of 'Sansa'");